reagento/adaptix/docs/loading-and-dumping/specific-types-behavior.rst

 Dumper works similarly and produces dict (or list).

-See :ref:`supported-model-kinds` for exact list of supported model.
+See :ref:`supported-model-kinds` for exact list of supported models.